The ATO is reminding all taxpayers who lodge their own income tax return to do so before the fast-approaching due date, 31 October 2024.

 “If you’re using a tax agent, you need to be on their books before then.”

-Thomson noted it is personal choice to lodge a tax return with or without the assistance of a tax agent.
+Thomson noted it is a personal choice to lodge a tax return with or without the assistance of a tax agent.

 “We see a lot of people changing jobs but not their claims.
 Remember, the job that you do affects the deductions you can claim.”

-“We want people to get their deductions right on the first go and claim what they are entitled to- nothing more, nothing less.”
+“We want people to get their deductions right on the first go and claim what they are entitled to – nothing more, nothing less.”

-Thomson said it is important to know that the due date to pay most tax bills is the same regardless of when lodged, if taxpayers are procrastinating to avoid a tax bill.
+Thomson said it is important to know that the due date to pay most tax bills is the same regardless of when lodged if taxpayers are procrastinating to avoid a tax bill.

-“That means 21 November 2024 if you lodge your own tax return, however your due date may be later if you are using a registered tax agent.”
+“That means 21 November 2024 if you lodge your own tax return, however, your due date may be later if you are using a registered tax agent.”

 You are not authorised to post comments.